LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 # Apache Spark and Parquet
+Notes on configuration, recent features and diagnostics

+- Intro and basics
+- Configurations and options when using Parquet with Spark
+- Parquet file version discovery and update
+- Diagnostic tools and tips
+- Parquet 1.12 and new features in Spark 3.2 and 3.3
+  - Column index
+  - Offset index
+  - bloom filters

+### Basic use of the DataFrame reader and writer with Parquet:

 Data formats make an important part of data platforms.
 Apache Parquet is one of the preferred data formats when using Apache Spark for data analysis.
-This comes from several reasons, some of the most important are that Parquet is a columnar format that allows compression, encoding and several additional features to support filter pushdown and partitioning.

-### Parquet 1.12 new features and Spark 3.2

-Spark 3.2 uses Parquet v1.12 (previous releases, Spark 3.1, 3.0 and 2.4 use Parquet Spark 1.10)
-Notable Parquet features newly available in Spark 3.2 are:

-- Column indexes
+Apache ORC is another data that shares many of the characteristics of Parquet, it is not covered in this doc.
+Some key features of Parquet are:
+  - it is a columnar format
-  - desc and link to doc
+  - allows compression and encoding
-- Bloom filters
+  - Spark has several optimizations that considerably improve performance when dealing with Parquet, inclusing
+    - a vectorized reader for Parquet, which
+    - support for filter pushdown
-    - desc and link to doc
+    - support for partitioning and large files
+      - Spark can create multiple partitions out large files to improve parallelism
+      - partition discovery allows to read partitioned tables from their schema layout into nested folders
-- Encryption
+    - schema evolution
-   - desc and link to doc

-### Basic use of the DataFrame reader and writer with Parquet:
 A quick recap of the basics of using Parquet with Spark.
 For more details see [Spark datasource documentation](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html)
 ```